 National Government developed the vision of safe, reliable, accessible and affordable public transport systems across the country.
 Local government (municipalities and metros) have been tasked with setting up their own system, taking into account the requirements and circumstances that apply to the area itself.
 The aim is to make sure that more people have access to a more affordable form of transport that enables them to access a wider range of socio-economic opportunities.
 The project evolved from an intention to improve mobility on the Sandkraal Road (now Nelson Mandela Boulevard) corridor to the realisation that this was not really possible without a much better understanding of how public transport should be provided to the majority of the population who do not have access to a private car.

 GO GEORGE makes safe, reliable, accessible, affordable and scheduled public transport a reality for the people who live and work in George.
-It connect communities, boost the economy and make George more attractive for businesses and investors.
+It connects communities, boosts the economy and makes George more attractive to businesses and investors.
 The fact that more people are able to travel across our city, means an improvement in the quality of life for everyone.

 Yes and no. The introduction of bus services within the municipal area will be rolled out in phases and there will be limited minibuses operating in the future.
 Long-distance bus and taxi operations, and charter services, will not be affected.

 Yes.
 Those taxi and bus operators with valid operating licenses were consulted right from the start.
 Numerous public engagements were held and all persons employed in the industry were called upon to register their names on an Affected Persons Register.
 100% of the shareholders of the Vehicle Operating Company (VOC) called George Link (Pty) Ltd, are/were local taxi and bus operating license holders.